 Dalrada Financial Corp.
 Launches New Website

-New online look will be also be home to three company subsidiaries offering distinct products and services in unique industries
+New online look will be home to subsidiaries and partnerships offering distinct products and services

 HENDERSON, Nev., July 10, 2019 /PRNewswire/ -- Dalrada Financial Corp.
 (OTC Pink: DFCO) recently announced the launch of a new website that will focus on the company's evolving business model designed to increase exposure in multiple marketplaces.

-Positioned for stable long-term growth through intelligent market research, sound business acumen, and established operational infrastructure, the three subsidiaries featured on the new website include Dalrada Precision, Dalrada Heath, and Dalrada Health Products.
+Positioned for stable long-term growth through intelligent market research, sound business acumen, and established operational infrastructure, the featured subsidiaries on the new website include Dalrada Precision and Dalrada Health.

-In the business of solving health problems on an international level, Dalrada Health develops innovative products and services that address the unmet needs of consumers.
-Through its global operations, the company is able to reach underserved markets with strong partnerships and efficient supply chain development.
+Solving health problems on an international level, Dalrada Health is a subsidiary that develops innovative products and services designed to address the unmet needs of consumers.
+Through its global operations, the company is able to reach underserved markets with strong business relationships and efficient supply chain development.

-Dalrada Health Products specializes in the development of direct-to-consumer healthcare products with a strong focus on natural, alternative therapies.
+Dalrada Health also specializes in the development of direct-to-consumer healthcare products with a strong focus on natural and alternative therapies.
 The company partners with manufacturers that follow strict quality assurance standards, creating products that are made from the highest quality ingredients.

 "We're thrilled to launch the new Dalrada.com.
 Being able to provide our investors with up-to-date DFCO news and information through an attractive and high-functioning website is important to us," said Brian Bonar, CEO and Chairman of Dalrada Financial.
 "We believe this enhanced online presence will help us expand the reach of our subsidiaries and create new partnerships as well," he added.